 9. Bonds are specifically stated in the contract and the contractors should make sure they have those.
 The contractor generally has the premium amount and it is entirely payable during execution of the bonds.
 If the worth of their contract has been changed, the premium will be modified or adjusted according to the contract’s worth.
 Surety bonds used for contracts are one of the best investments for getting great, skilled and qualified contractors.
 Surety bonds protect business owners from the costs of contractor’s failure.

 10. During the evaluation process, contractors were judged on their abilities to meeting the agreements on the contract:

 - Contractors usually tend to finish projects with surety bonds before those that do not have them.

-- Subcontractors are not required to file mechanics’ lines when there is payment bond.
+- Subcontractors are not required to file mechanics’ lines when there is a payment bond.

 - Having surety bonds can help contractor’s business growth more by giving them more projects and opportunities because of the provided assistance and advice given by the surety bonds.

 - The surety company will then release the contract.